 SENDCO Solutions was born of frustration.
-When I was a SENDCO I just wanted someone who could help me out when I needed support, without making me feel inadequate, or that it was something I should already know the answer to.
+When I was a SENCO I just wanted someone who could help me out when I needed support, without making me feel inadequate, or that it was something I should already know the answer to.
 My local authority offered traded services but there was a limited continuity of staffing and what you got for your money reduced year on year.

 Add to that the frustration that they would not just have a chat with me by email and everything had to be tied to a ‘name’ with a minimum amount of allocated time for each request.
-Internet research is great, so is reading SEN Journals and books…but there just wasn’t the time.
+Internet research is great, so is reading SEN journals and books…but there just wasn’t the time.
 And when it came to crunch-times in the year it was a struggle to fit everything in resulting in lost weekends and 3 am panics.
 I often needed/wanted an answer or help on a Saturday afternoon and of course, no one was around.
 Worse than anything else, my school refused to pay for anything.
 Even my NASEN subscription I had to pay for myself along with most of my professional development courses such as Exam Concessions and EAL certification.
 And don’t get me started on a rant about buying suitable literacy resources for my lowest level learners!

 Local Authorities and MATS